trisulnsm/dinodoc/trisuldocs/docs/ug/edges/index.md

 ## Introducing Trisul Edges

 Trisul is a real time streaming analytics platform.
-This means we use streaming algorithms to process data in a*one pass*manner rather than the traditional way of storing data in Lucene (Elastic Search) or aRDBMS(say PostGres) and processing searches and queries on demand.
-A Trisul Probe can capture hundreds of metrics from network traffic but until today it did not capture how the*metrics were related to each other*beyond the flow connection.
+This means we use streaming algorithms to process data in a *one pass* manner rather than the traditional way of storing data in Lucene (Elastic Search) or aRDBMS(say PostGres) and processing searches and queries on demand.
+A Trisul Probe can capture hundreds of metrics from network traffic but until today it did not capture how the *metrics were related to each other* beyond the flow connection.
 We could tell that metrics for Protocol, Ports, IP Addresses were related to a flow, but we could not tell that aTLSCipher Suite used was related to an IP Address, aTLSOrganization, or a Country.
-In previous releases , we used something called a “Flow Tagger” that used the*network flow*as a anchor entity which you could enrich with tags.
+In previous releases , we used something called a “*Flow Tagger*” that used the *network flow* as an anchor entity which you could enrich with tags.

 ![](./images/edge-intro.png)
 *Figure: Edge Graph Showing Flow Taggers*